thejimmyg/express-mustache-jwt-signin/README.md

 * `signInURL` - same as in `setupMiddleware()` options described above
 * `jwtCookieName` - same as in `setupMiddleware()` options described above
 * `extractTokenFromRequest` - same as in `setupMiddleware()` options described above
+* `httpsOnly` - defaults to `true` and means the cookie is not sent by the browser over unsecure HTTP.
+For local testing it is useful to set this to `false`.
 * `dashboardURL` - e.g. `'/user/dashboard'`
 * `signOutURL` - e.g. `'/user/signout'`
 * `signedOutTemplate` - e.g. `'signedOut'`